-She had a difficult childhood because her father died when she was very young. >>> She had a difficult childhood (main clause) because (subordinating conjunction) her father died (adverbial clause) when (subordinating conjunction) she was very young (adverbial clause).
+She had a difficult childhood because her father died when she was very young. >>> your heart and whatever your eyes see, but know that for all these things God will bring you into judgment.
+Ecclesiastes 11:9

+She had a difficult childhood (main clause) because (subordinating conjunction) her father died (adverbial clause) when (subordinating conjunction) she was very young (adverbial clause).